 Co-operative Trades Orientation Loading...

 Considering a career in trades but not sure which to choose?
-Whether you’re new to the job market or are considering a career change, this is an exciting opportunity to gain an overview of all recognized Alberta trades before making your decision.
-The job industry has high expectations of entry-level employees and as a result, the Co-operative Trades Orientation Program will allow you to gain a variety of skills that will assist you in meeting those expectations with confidence!
+Whether one is new to the job market or is considering a career change, this is an exciting opportunity to gain an overview of all recognized Alberta trades before making a decision.
+The job industry has high expectations of entry-level employees and as a result, the Co-operative Trades Orientation Program will allow students to gain a variety of skills that will assist them in meeting those expectations with confidence!
 Encompassed in this program, ample training is provided in basic shop practices, Fire Safety, First Aid, WHMIS, H2S and Safe Rigging Practices.
 Work placements in the job industry following 10 weeks of exemplary on-campus training will provide you with the technical training required to be successful in the industry.
-It will also give you an opportunity to show a potential employer that you have both a willingness to learn and a positive attitude that will make you a valuable employee.
+It will also give students an opportunity to show a potential employer that they have both a willingness to learn and a positive attitude that will make them a valuable employee.
 Co-operative Trades Orientation covers all recognized Alberta trades with emphasis on: Carpenter, Electrician, Millwright; Auto Body; Plumber; Parts Technician; Automotive Service Technician; Welder; Heavy Equipment Technician; and Motorcycle Mechanic.
 Equipment Technician, and Motorcycle Mechanic.

 Students must have Grade 10 Math and English.
 Students who do not meet these requirements may be admitted on the basis of an admission assessment.